Home

 Realize that your identity has just been rocked.
 It takes time to rebuild yourself and find out what your values are all about.
 Don't rush into a relationship, enjoy the time as a single.
 Remember you kids are hurting as much as you are, maybe more.
 Love them and let them know you are not going anywhere.
 Let go of your ex with light and love, no matter how hard it is to do this.
 Forgive yourself, ask the universe why is this happening and what do I need to learn from this. ~ Cyndi ~

 When you are going through a divorce, have patience with yourself.
-If you are a stay at home Mom like myself you will feel over whelmed with figuring out child care, finding a job, how will you be able to afford to live on your own, and on top of that cope & accept the divorce.
+If you are a stay at home Mom like myself you will feel over whelmed with figuring out child care, finding a job, how will you be able to afford to live on your own, and on top of that cope and accept the divorce.
 Only tackle 1-2 things at a time and be patient with yourself.
-You will have days where all you can do is lay down & cry.
+You will have days where all you can do is lay down and cry.
 Give yourself 20 minutes to do that and then tackle one of your major issues.
 Give yourself time.
 The situation that has resulted in your divorce didn't happen overnight and figuring out all of your life will not happen overnight. ~ Tracey ~

 If you have been cheated on, don't automatically blame yourself.
 Even if you are an older woman, you must know that you have a special beauty, inside and out.
-Although you may feel desperate to prove that or feel that again, do not rush into new relationships or sexual encounters.
+Although you may feel desperate to prove that or feel that again, do not rush into new relationships.
 Work on feeling whatever it is that comes to you no matter how painful instead of trying to find relationships to anesthetize the pain or distract you.
 Use the time to truly learn to love yourself.
 Easier said than done. ~ Johnette ~

 Stick close to those who love you!
 Talk Talk and Talk as many times as it takes to make those feelings and emotions come out.
 Be in touch with yourself, trust and love yourself.
 And happiness starts to creep back in slowly.
 It takes time and there is no set process only that some days are good and some days are bad.
 Its a roller coaster that will eventually stop and you will find the strength to see the positive in this situation.
 This too shall pass! ~ Phyllis ~